percona/k8spsmdb-docs/docs/monitor-kubernetes.md

     You may need to customize the default parameters of the Victoria metrics Kubernetes stack.

     * Since we use the PMM Server for monitoring, there is no need to store the data in Victoria Metrics Operator.
 Therefore, the Victoria Metrics Helm chart is installed with the `vmsingle.enabled` and `vmcluster.enabled` parameters set to `false` in this setup.
-    * [Check all the role-based access control (RBAC) rules](https://helm.sh/docs/topics/rbac/) of the `victoria-metrics-k8s-stack` chart and the dependencies chart, and modify them based on your requirements.
+    * [Check all the role-based access control (RBAC) rules :material-arrow-top-right:](https://helm.sh/docs/topics/rbac/) of the `victoria-metrics-k8s-stack` chart and the dependencies chart, and modify them based on your requirements.

     #### Configure authentication in PMM